sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/01-identities-assessment.md

 ### Establish your Identity Foundation with Microsoft Entra ID:

-**Has the organization ensured that all access requests pass through Microsoft Entra ID to leverage its policy decision points for enforcing access policies?**
+**Has the organization ensured that all access requests pass through Microsoft Entra ID to leverage its policy decision points for enforcing access policies?** (Score Advanced)

 - **Legacy:** Access requests are not consistently managed or enforced through Microsoft Entra ID.
 There is no centralized control over access requests, leading to fragmented security policies and potential vulnerabilities in access management.
     - Indicators: